codingadventures/LINQBridgeVs/README.md

 LINQBridge is a Visual Studio Extension for Visual Studio 2010 and Visual Studio 2012.
 It is a bridge between a Visual Studio debugging session and [LINQPad] (http://www.linqpad.net).
-When enabled on a selection of VB/C# projects, it creates a Custom Debugger Visualizer mapping to it all the complex types and making the magnifier glass then available for all of them.
-By clicking on the magnifier glass the types will be trasmitted over a bus and read back by LINQPad.
+When enabled on a selection of VB/C# projects, it creates a Custom Debugger Visualizer mapping to all the complex types and making the magnifier glass available for all of them.
+By clicking on the magnifier glass the types will be transmitted over a bus and read back by LINQPad.

 ## Getting Started